 So basically, traditional link exchange – you link to my site and I’ll link to yours – is dead.
 Gone.
 Buried.
 No more.
 You get it.

 What now?
 How should an honest small business use the mighty Internet for some promotion, then?
-Without swapping links, what CAN we do?
+Without engaging in link exchange, what CAN we do?

 The answer is … (drum roll) … fresh content.